pankajrsingla/acceptanceSampling/inst/help/CreateVariablePlan.md

 ## Input
 -------
 ## Options
 - **Quality constraints**: user-specified constraints associated with AQL and RQL.
+All values have to lie between 0 and 1, both exclusive.
  - *Acceptable Quality Level (AQL)*: the smallest proportion of non-conforming items that makes the lot definitely acceptable.
  - *Rejectable Quality Level (RQL / LTPD)*: the proportion of non-conforming items in the lot that is unacceptable to the user.
  - *Producer's Risk (α)*: Risk associated with the rejection of a lot that has acceptable quality.
 Equals the probability of rejecting a lot at AQL.